thosgood/this-weeks-finds/markdown/201-250/week224.md

 > > on this point."
 >
 > Well, I have an answer.
 Hamilton, the first physicist to actually
-> understand the importance of the concept of momentum, chose π to stand
+> understand the importance of the concept of momentum, chose \pi  to stand
-> for momentum (actually, it's not the usual π, but what TeX calls
+> for momentum (actually, it's not the usual \pi , but what TeX calls
 > varpi, a lower-case ω with a top, kinda like the top of a lower-case
 > τ).
 Jacobi changed this to p in one of his seminal papers on the
 > subject; he also used q in the same paper to stand for position.
 In